 Mexico sleeve surgery is becoming like hotcakes, because of quality and affordability.
 Patients traveling abroad to get sleeve gastrectomy generally have common questions.

-In the following video interviews, they are discussing Sleeve weight loss surgery.
-These are two of the most common FAQs about sleeve gastrectomy in Mexico.
+In the following discussions, we are discussing sleeve weight loss surgery.
+These are the most common Frequently Asked Questions (FAQs) about sleeve gastrectomy in Mexico.